jimasp/behave-vsc/CONTRIBUTING.md

 ### Process

 - Fork the repo, make your changes.
-- Generally speaking, you should only add files to, not modify, the example project workspaces in your PR.
+- *Generally* speaking, you should only add files to, not modify, existing example projects in your PR.
 - Quickly review your code vs the project's [Development guidelines](#development-guidelines)
 - Is your bug/use case covered by an existing test, or example project feature file?
 If not, is it possible to add one so it doesn't break again?
 - `git add .` and `git commit -m` your changes if required